JTMasta/SpartX/README.md

 Live app can be found [here](https://spartx.netlify.app/).

+## Overview

+This app allows users to lookup exercises or browse through the various exercises already provided in greater detail which includes youtube videos on how to perform such exercise.

+## Technologies Used
+- ES6
+- React
+- CSS
+- MUI (Material-UI)
+- ExerciseDB API
+- Youtube Search and Download API

 ## To run this project

 You can run this project on your local machine.
 Just pull it down and do the following: